 #1 Skin cancer only impacts people with pale skin

 It is true that people with lighter coloured skin are most susceptible to getting skin cancer, but there are many other relevant factors.
 Extent of sun exposure and your family history also play an important part.
-While skin cancer is definitely less common for people of colour, sadly for these skin types many skin cancers are detected at a more advanced stage resulting in a lower survival rate.
-The Skin Cancer Foundation notes that in one study the five-year survival rate for people of colour was 65% versus 90% for white people.
-The important thing to note is that everyone is at risk of sunburn, skin ageing and skin cancer irrespective of their skin colour.
+While skin cancer is definitely less common for people of color, sadly for these skin types many skin cancers are detected at a more advanced stage resulting in a lower survival rate.
+The Skin Cancer Foundation notes that in one study the five-year survival rate for people of color was 65% versus 90% for paler people.
+The important thing to note is that everyone is at risk of sunburn, skin aging and skin cancer irrespective of their skin colour.

 #2 Skin cancer is an older person issue